 Reference

 When texturing objects, using a library of your reference material is a good idea to help guide your texture-building process.
-References can give you excellent ideas about how things in the natural world change over time, how structures are formed, how human-made buildings are put together, etc.
+References can give you excellent ideas about how things in the natural world change over time, how structures are formed, and how human-made buildings are put together.

-In terms of textures, having references for a range of everyday materials like wood, metal, stone, or tree bark can help inform your texture work and give you a far better understanding of how various materials react to light and weather in the real world, change colouration as they age and so much more.
+In terms of textures, having references for a range of everyday materials like wood, metal, stone, or tree bark can help inform your texture work and give you a far better understanding of how various materials react to light and weather in the real world, changing colouration as they age, and so much more.

 Creating your library of reference material is as easy as going for a walk with your camera.
 There are so many exciting opportunities to gather reference material in your everyday life.